 Although there are many types of aphids, snowball aphids, bluish gray pests that look like they’ve been lightly dusted with white powder, are a particular enemy of viburnum and certain types of cranberry bushes.

 As aphids suck the sweet sap from tender new growth, viburnum leaves take on a twisted, distorted appearance.

 Thrips and Leaf Curl in Viburnums

 Although thrips aren’t quite as common as aphids, they too can cause leaf curl in viburnums.
-These pesky flying insects are so tiny and they move so fast that you may need a magnifying glass to spot them.
-However, like aphids, they suck the sap from the plants, causing tiny purplish spots following by rolling or curling viburnum leaves.
+These pesky flying insects are so tiny, and they move so fast, that you may need a magnifying glass to spot them.
+However, like aphids, they suck the sap from the plants, causing tiny purplish spots followed by rolling or curling viburnum leaves.

 Treating Viburnum Leaf Curl

 Both aphids and thrips are relatively easy to control with insecticidal soap or horticultural oil, but control usually requires repeat treatment every week or so.
 Cover the leaves thoroughly, both the tops and undersides.
 Don’t spray when the sun is shining directly on the leaves or when the temperature is above 85 degrees F. (29 C.).